 UD Poblense’s rise coincided with the relegation to the Tercera of the island’s largest club, Real Mallorca.
 The 1979-80 season would see both clubs go head-to-head for the Tercera title that would earn promotion to Segunda B. Over the course of the season, UD Poblense would outscore and have a better defence than RCD Mallorca.
 They even beat them 2-0 in the home fixture, but their bigger neighbours edged them out by 65 to 63 points.
 The 1980-81 season saw the appointment of former player Lorenzo Serrer Ferrer as head coach, and the club’s first Tercera title was secured.
 With no automatic promotion, UD Poblense entered the playoffs but lost to the Aragonese club, Endessa Andorra.
 There would be no mistake in the 1981-82 season as Serrer Ferrer led the club to a second Tercera title and this time, promotion to Segunda B.

 Serrar Ferrer took charge of the club’s first season in the third tier, guiding them to 15th, before moving to RCD Mallorca.
 In total, UD Poblense spent seven seasons in Segunda B, with a high finish of 6th in 1985-86, before returning to the Tercera in 1989.
-Here they remained for the next 28 seasons, mostly recording top ten finishes, occasionally reaching the playoffs, but never returning the third level of Spanish football.
+Here they have remained, mostly recording top ten finishes, occasionally reaching the playoffs, but never returning the third level of Spanish football.
 Following Real Mallorca’s relegation from La Segunda at the end of the 2016-17 season, Mallorca B team was demoted to the Tercera, freeing up space for a Balearic club that did not win promotion to Segunda B. Step forward UD Poblense and the chance to renew a rivalry that last burned intensely in 1980.
 Alas, the RFEF favoured CD Pena Deportiva from Santa Eulalia in Ibiza.